-For binge drinkers, even relatively minor burns can lead to serious complicationsApril 26th, 2012 in Health /
+For binge drinkers, even relatively minor burns can lead to serious complicationsApril 26, 2012 in Medicine & Health / Health

 A Loyola University Medical Center study has found that binge drinking may slow recovery and increase medical costs for survivors of burn injuries.
 The study was presented during the 44th Annual Meeting of the American Burn Association in Seattle.

 Loyola researchers compared burn patients who were intoxicated above the legal limit with burn patients who had no alcohol in their blood.
 Although the binge drinkers' injuries were much less severe than those of other patients admitted to Loyola's Burn Unit, the binge drinkers experienced similar rates of sepsis and pneumonia and spent similar amounts of time on the ventilator, in the ICU and in the hospital.

 The hospital bill for burn-injured binge drinkers was a median of $221,000, which was nearly as high as the bill for non-drinkers with much more serious burns.

 "Among binge drinkers, even relatively minor injuries can result in serious complications and prolonged hospital stays," said senior author Elizabeth J. Kovacs, PhD, director of research of the Burn & Shock Trauma Institute of Loyola University Chicago Stritch School of Medicine and director of Loyola's Alcohol Research Program.

 Kovacs and colleagues followed 53 patients who came to Loyola with inhalation injuries.
 Twelve patients had blood alcohol contents greater than 0.08 percent, the legal limit for driving.
 Four patients had lower blood alcohol counts and 37 patients had no alcohol in their blood.
 The finding that 30 percent of burn patients had been drinking is similar to findings of earlier studies.